Seven days.

 The Castle & the windmills

-Climb to the Castle of the Virgin Mary for sunset, then a cocktail in a 17th-century windmill bar.
+Climb to the Castle of the Virgin Mary, a Byzantine fortress over a thousand years old, for a 360-degree sunset over the Aegean Sea, then savor a cocktail in a 17th-century windmill bar.

 02